felicepng/wordle/README.md

 # Wordle

-Decided to spend one of my off days picking up Svelte and building a Wordle game.
+Decided to spend one of my non-working days picking up Svelte and building a Wordle game.

 ## Local Set-up